brianl2/BrCancer_LHL_final/README.md

 # Project Workflow

 ## Exploratory Data Analysis:
-Here, we visualize the data and see what we can identify from the data.
+Here, we visualize the data and see what we can identify.
   - We find that across all features / measurements of the cells, malignant cancerous cells typically carry higher values (This can be seen in Notebook 1.1 Data Exploration)
   - However, both benign and malignant cells are highly variable, and thus to reduce the noise of atypical cell sizes, outliers can be removed.